affinda/affinda-python/docs/models.md

 :vartype file: IO
 :ivar url: URL to download the job description.
 :vartype url: str
+:ivar data: A JSON-encoded string of the ``JobDescriptionData`` object.
+:vartype data: ~affinda.models.JobDescriptionDataUpdate
 :ivar identifier: A random string that uniquely identify the resource.
 :vartype identifier: str
 :ivar file_name: Optional filename of the file.